 The Sussex Safer Roads Partnership (SSRP) is continuing its work to reduce road casualties across Sussex with Encouragement, Education, Engineering and Enforcement.

-The Partnership is made up of Brighton & Hove City Council, East and West Sussex County Councils, The Highways Agency (soon to be Highways England), East and West Fire and Rescue Services and Sussex Police.
+The Partnership is made up of Brighton & Hove City Council, East and West Sussex County Councils, Highways England, East and West Fire and Rescue Services and Sussex Police.
 Every year in the Partnership, we refine and develop strategies in key areas to help make the roads of Sussex safer, building safer communities by sharing the responsibility and engaging with members of the public - our greatest asset in the development a safer road environment.

-From April 2015 the SSRP will be fully funded through the Speed Awareness operational surplus where drivers detected speeding are offered the opportunity to take an educational course rather than have a penalty fine and points on their license.
+Since April 2015 the SSRP has been fully funded through the Speed Awareness operational surplus where drivers detected speeding are offered the opportunity to take an educational course rather than have a penalty fine and points on their license.

 The Sussex Safer Roads Partnership is lead by senior professionals from the partner agencies, working together to make the best use of resources, help reduce costs and provide a joined up service for the people of Sussex.

 By using the wealth of experience within the partnership to help road users across Sussex to think about how they use the roads, what precautions they need to take to help safeguard themselves and others.